datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 # Supervised Learning

-## Explanatory Modelling and Preditive Modelling

 Supervised learning is a part of Machine Learning, which is concerned with **modelling** the relationship between a response variable $Y$ and a set of predictor variables $X$.

+## Explanatory Modelling vs Predictive Modelling

 There are two kinds of modelling - **explanatory** and **predictive**.
 In explanatory modelling, we are interested in understanding the causal relationship between $X$ and $Y$, while predictive modelling is concerned with predicting $Y$ using $X$ as predictors.
 From now on, we will concern ourself with predictive modelling.